How to Set Goals and Expectations with Your New Hires

 The Importance of Goal Setting

 There are hundreds if not thousands of ideas out there about how to get the most out of each sales rep (and recruiter) on your team (just do a Google search).
 Regardless of what you sell, your sales process and your sales methodology, all sales teams should have one thing in common: Goals.
-Every sales team and every sales rep should have a quota that they need to hit every month.
+Every sales team and every sales rep should have a sales quota that they need to hit every month.
 Yet while most managers and reps are aware that they need to reach a certain quota, many go about about it in an unorthodox way.
 Let me give you two examples.

 My wife is currently training to run the Chicago marathon in October (woo hoo!).
 On her first day of training she didn't go out there and try to run 26 miles.
-She ran three miles, than 5 miles and so forth.
+She ran three miles, than 5 miles, then 7 and so forth.
 Each month she has trained longer and harder by extending her runs and improving her time.
 Sunday she ran 16 miles, her longest yet!
 The point is she has been training harder and running longer over a period of time so that she is ready to run 26.2 miles on race day.
 To be successful every day, sales reps and sales managers must use small goals to attain larger goals.
 This is what I'm referring to when I say "ramp up."

 Let me share another, more relevant example.
 Face to face meetings.
 This is a very common metric that sales managers use in the staffing industry.
 Ten weekly face to face meetings is a pretty common quota for sales reps across the industry.
 I'm not saying this is a bad goal.
 But there needs to be smaller goals for the sales rep to work towards that build up to achieving ten face to face meetings per week.
 Smaller goals might be as simple as number of outbound dials completed, number of outbound emails sent, number of calls plans completed.
 And of course there should be a ramp-up to eventually hitting ten meetings in a week and then sustaining ten meetings per week.

-Finally, This study from Harvard University highlights two main reasons why setting goals is important: Motivation and Achievement.
+Finally, a study from Harvard University highlights two main reasons why setting goals is important: Motivation and Achievement.
 The author explains that the simple act of setting a goal increases the motivation of the person attempting the task.
 The study also encourages setting specific goals that are time bound which will boost motivation more than any pep talk Finally, the research team put a group of college students through a goal-setting study and found that those who stuck to a specific plan and monitored their goals ultimately performed 30% better than those who didn’t.

 Setting Expectations During the Interview Process

 I can't tell you how many times I have heard sales leaders and owners alike tell me some variation of "Dan, we were all excited about our new hire including their background and personality but when it came time to actually perform, they just didn't execute."
 Have you had you similar experiences?
-While some candidates can be especially coy during the interview process, these types of experiences can be limited and even eliminated, if you follow the right approach.
+While some candidates can be especially coy during the interview process, these types of experiences can and should be limited and even eliminated, if you follow the right approach.

-During the initial phone interview managers can (and should) be sharing with candidate what goals, activity and performance expectations you have for them.
+During the initial phone interview managers can (and should) be sharing with the candidate what goals, activity and performance expectations you have for them.
 They should also be uncovering what sort of goals the candidate has for him/herself and what expectations they are accustomed to working under.
 Why have this discussion so early in the process?

 - To understand how their personal expectations mesh with your expectations and too see what if any career road map they have for themselves